Semiparametric Bayesian Inference for a Conditional Moment Equality Model: Abstract

 \section{Abstract}

-Conditional moment equality models are regularly encountered in empirical economics, yet they are difficult to estimate.
-These models map a conditional distribution of data to a structural parameter via the restriction that a conditional mean equals zero.
-Using this observation, I introduce a Bayesian inference framework in which an unknown conditional distribution is replaced with a nonparametric posterior, and structural parameter inference is then performed using an implied posterior.
-The method has the same flexibility as frequentist semiparametric estimators and does not require converting conditional moments to unconditional moments.
-Importantly, I prove a semiparametric Bernstein-von Mises theorem, providing conditions under which, in large samples, the posterior for the structural parameter is approximately normal, centered at an efficient estimator, and has variance equal to the \cite{chamberlain1987asymptotic} semiparametric efficiency bound.
-As byproducts, I show that Bayesian uncertainty quantification methods are asymptotically optimal frequentist confidence sets and derive low-level sufficient conditions for Gaussian process priors.
-The latter sheds light on a key prior stability condition and relates to the numerical aspects of the paper in which these priors are used to predict the welfare effects of price changes.
+I propose a semiparametric Bayesian inference framework for conditional moment equalities.
+The core idea is that these models deterministically map a conditional distribution of data to a structural parameter via the restriction that a conditional expectation equals zero.
+Consequently, a posterior for the conditional distribution leads to a posterior for the structural parameter by minimizing the distance of the conditional moments to zero.
+The method has similar flexibility to frequentist semiparametric estimators and does not require converting the conditional moments into unconditional moments.
+I also establish frequentist asymptotic optimality of my proposal via a semiparametric Bernstein-von Mises theorem (BvM), which establishes that the posterior for the structural parameter is asymptotically normal and matches the \cite{chamberlain1987asymptotic} semiparametric efficiency bound.
+The BvM conditions are verified for Gaussian process priors and complement the numerical aspects of the paper in which these priors are used to estimate welfare effects. \\ \textbf{Keywords:} Bayesian Semiparametrics, Bernstein-von Mises, Optimal Instruments